What is CBD

 CBD is considered balancing, calming, anti-inflammatory – without a “high.”
 THC, on the other hand, specifically activates the CB1 receptors in the brain and leads to a feeling of intoxication, which is why it is classified under the Narcotics Act falls.

-What forms of CBD are there?
+What types of CBD are there?

 CBD is now available in numerous forms – depending on the intended use: